logan-james/logan-james.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a passionate Computer Science student with a interest in the ever-evolving field of Cyber Security.
-Through this blog, I aim to document my journey, share insights, and connect with like-minded individuals as I delve deeper into the world of cyber defense and security.
+I’m a dedicated Computer Science graduate specializing in Cybersecurity and Security Analysis.
+My passion lies in protecting organizations from emerging threats through effective incident response, vulnerability assessment, and security monitoring.
+This blog serves as a platform to share my journey, insights, and practical experiences as I work toward building a career in cybersecurity and defense.

-Beyond the digital world, I have a appreciation for the great outdoors.
-Whether it's hiking, camping, or simply exploring nature, I find these activities rejuvenate my spirit and inspire creativity.
+In addition to my technical pursuits, I find inspiration in the great outdoors.
+Hiking, camping, and exploring nature help me recharge and fuel my creativity, which in turn enhances my problem-solving skills.

-I hope to make this space a reflection of both my professional aspirations and personal passions.
+This space is a reflection of both my professional journey in cybersecurity and my personal passion for exploration and continuous growth.